Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 ## Custom extended attributes

-Our WebIDL parser and code generator recognize several extended attributes that are not present in the WebIDL spec.
+Our Web IDL parser and code generator recognize several extended attributes that are not present in the Web IDL spec.

 ### `[Alias=propName]`